Country of origin

 was delivered in 1971.

-In addition, Bell and Augusta-Bell produce the Model 412 and AB 412
+and security forces.
+In addition, Bell and Agusta-Bell produce the Model 412 and AB 412

 respectively, based on the Model 212, but with a four-bladed main

 rotor as standard.
 This aircraft has also found many military

 UH-1F variant for the US Air Force special operations use.
 This